 Nicole: 16:13 [laughter].
 I get that all the time though during regular school.

 Steve: 17:21 That’s one.
-The other one is to be looking at tasks where and because some tasks have to be like that.
-Some tasks are like practicing your practicing your instrument.
-Then we also need to be looking at tasks as this is the time to be figuring out how do I engage kids in project based learning.
+The other one is to be looking at tasks were and because some tasks have to be like that.
+Some tasks are like practicing your instrument.
+Then we also need to be looking at tasks as this is the time to be figuring out how do I engage kids in project-based learning.
 How do I engage kids into tapping their curiosity?
-How do I design tasks where kids have much greater choice than they usually could have when I had the classroom bound and time-bound?
-You know, actually the questions that people are raising here for me are the exact questions coaches want to be taking back to teachers and getting teachers to ponder those possibilities rather than sensing the coach has to have the answers to those.
+How do I design tasks where kids have much greater choice than they usually could have when I had the classroom-bound and time-bound?
+You know, actually, the questions that people are raising here for me are the exact questions coaches want to be taking back to teachers and getting teachers to ponder those possibilities rather than sensing the coach has to have the answers to those.

 Nicole: 18:13 Yeah.
 I think you brought up some really good points of how to change our instruction.
-Like, how to change, you know, bringing in that project based learning.
-I really didn’t think about the project based learning now because in my mind, I always think of it being more collaborative hands-on in the classroom.
+Like, how to change, you know, bringing in that project-based learning.
+I really didn’t think about project-based learning now because, in my mind, I always think of it as being more collaborative hands-on in the classroom.
 But we really can do that and the students can still be collaborative if they’re doing online learning, it’s just going to look a little differently.
 Alright.
 Do you believe teachers should have a choice in whether or not they are coached or should all teachers be involved in coaching support in some way?

 Steve [Outro]: 21:07 Thanks again for listening.
 You can subscribe to Steve Barkley Ponders Out Loud on iTunes and Podbean, and please remember to rate and review us on iTunes.
 I also want to hear what you’re pondering.
 You can find me on twitter @stevebarkley or send me your questions and find my videos and blogsatbarkleypd.com.